Characterisation of Log-Convex Decay in Non-Selfadjoint Dynamics: Final remarks

+\begin{rem} For matrices $A$ in $\B(\Cn)$ the dynamical properties of \eqref{ivp-id} have been studied for decades, and e.g.\ Perko \cite[Ch.\ 1]{Per01} gave a concise treatment with many explicit formulas for the exponential matrix $e^{-tA}$ and the resulting solution $u(t)$.
+However, most systems have eigenvalues that are complicated or even impossible to write down ($n\ge 5$), and this led Moler and Van Loan to review the possibilities in 1978 in ``Nineteen dubious ways to calculate the exponential of a matrix'', with an update in 2003 \cite{MoVL03}.

-\begin{rem} For matrices $A$ in $\B(\Cn)$ the dynamical properties have been studied for decades, and there are some similar results, a glimpse of which is given here, following the inspiring exposition of Embree and Trefethen \cite[Ch.\ 14]{EmTr05}.
-A major subject of interest has been the behaviour of the operator norm $E(t)=\|e^{-tA}\|$, which has the benefit of being independent of any initial data $u_0$, thereby letting the influence of especially nonnormal matrices shine though.
-At $t=0$ it is a main result that
+The present results are closer in spirit to more recent work, a glimpse of which is given here, following the inspiring exposition of Embree and Trefethen \cite[Ch.\ 14]{EmTr05}.
+A major subject of interest has been the behaviour of the operator norm $E(t)=\|e^{-tA}\|$, which has the advantage of being independent of any initial data $u_0$, thereby letting the influence of especially non-normal matrices shine though.
+At $t=0$ it is a main result that the numerical range $\nu(A)$ controls the growth rate of $E$,